MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ## Color settings

+More detailed information can be found on the [color schemes page](./color-schemes.md).

 ### Color scheme

 The name of the color scheme is used to define which color scheme is used in the profile.
 Color schemes are defined in the `schemes` object.
-More information can be found on the [color schemes page](./color-schemes.md).

 **Property name:** `colorScheme`